Testing for cancer

 The most common ways to test for cancer include:

-• Blood tests
+• blood tests

-• Urine tests
+• urine tests

-• Biopsy – removing a small piece of tissue to be looked at under a microscope
+• biopsy – removing a small piece of tissue to be looked at under a microscope

-• Scans – including CT, MRI, bone, ultrasound and PET
+• scans – including CT, MRI, bone, ultrasound and PET

-• Camera investigations – endoscopy or colonoscopy
+• camera investigations – such as an endoscopy or colonoscopy

-• Lumbar puncture – testing spinal fluid
+• lumbar puncture – testing spinal fluid

-• Bone marrow test
+• bone marrow test

 Preparing for a test